Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 In addition, where possible and relevant, when you @ mention someone, that person will be added as a [follower](#followers) of the current artifact.
 Please note that removing a mention will not remove that person as a follower of the artifact.

+### Tags
+Many artifacts have tag support.
+You can use tags to

 ## Boards
 Boards allow users to see artifacts visually in columns and/or rows, and move cards around to progress them along their workflow.
 This is like moving sticky notes around on a white board.
 It is a very visual way of working with your artifacts.